Tilly3g/love-recipes/README.md

 - The code used to find the last inserted id to view the full recipe was modified from [stackoverflow](https://stackoverflow.com/questions/8783753/how-to-get-the-object-id-in-pymongo-after-an-insert)
 - The recipes pre-entered on the website were all obtained from [BBC goodfood](https://www.bbcgoodfood.com/).
 - The idea to use the 'pre' tag for formatting the recipe view was taken from [stackoverflow](Using new line(\n) in string and rendering the same in HTML).
-- The method of formatting the 'pre' tag so the text wasn't all on a single line and fit the window size was taken from [stackoverflow](https://stackoverflow.com/questions/7132371/can-i-adjust-the-width-of-a-pre-area-to-fit-the-text)
+- The method of formatting the 'pre' tag so the text wasn't all on a single line and fit the window size was taken from [stackoverflow](https://stackoverflow.com/questions/7132371/can-i-adjust-the-width-of-a-pre-area-to-fit-the-text).
+- The code used to add the error 404 page was found at [Code Maven](https://code-maven.com/flask-return-404).

 ### Media
 - The background photo for this website was obtained from [pxfuel](https://www.pxfuel.com/en/free-photo-omiog).